 Hey True Girl Dads!

 It's about time we offered some tips to you!
-Raising young teenage girls is hard and we imagine you have just a few questions about your tween daughter, like "what's going on inside her head??"
+We imagine you have just a few questions about your tween daughter, like “Is she really from another planet?”
 In this blog series, Bob Gresh, author of 8 Great Dates for Dads and Daughters will answer some of the most frequently asked questions we receive from Dads.